 CDC Urges Testing for Seniors

 Sovaldi’s arrival on the market came at the perfect time for the drug’s manufacturer, Gilead.
-The U.S. Centers for Disease Control and Prevention has recommended that every American born between 1945 and 1965 get tested for hepatitis C. The CDC estimates that of 3 million Americans with hepatitis C, most are baby boomers.
+The U.S. Centers for Disease Control and Prevention has recommended that for hepatitis C. The CDC estimates that of 3 million Americans with hepatitis C, most are baby boomers.
 Three in four don’t know they’re infected.